BackofenLab/IntaRNA-benchmark/README.md

 The `bin` folder holds various different scripts used in the benchmarking process.

 A required file is the `verified_interactions.csv`.
 The file contains interactions that were verified experimentally.
+The current data set covers interactions for
+- Echericha coli (GenBank accession number NC_000913)
+- Salmonella typhimurium (NC_003197)

 ### Theoretical background
 The idea is to compare the output of different IntaRNA calls with the experimentally verified interactions.